Road freight transport statistics

 - Methodologies used in surveys of road freight transport in Member States, EFTA and Candidate Countries - 2014 edition - Manuals and guidelines

-- Road freight transport methodology - 2011 edition - Methodologies and working papers
+- Road freight transport methodology - 2016 edition - Manuals and guidelines

 - Illustrated glossary for transport statistics - 4th edition - Methodologies and working papers